ataraxao/drex/Cooperative_Wealth_Agreement.md

 ## ARTICLE VI — MISAPPROPRIATION; DISPUTE HOLDBACK (NARROW)

 ### 6.1 Misappropriation from the Vehicle Account
-If a Party is found by a final arbitration award (Article VIII) to have committed embezzlement, fraud, or intentional misappropriation from the Vehicle Account, the arbitrator may order appropriate reimbursement or setoff from that Party’s distribution, to the maximum extent permitted by law.
+If a Party is found by a final arbitration award (Article VIII) to have committed embezzlement, fraud, or intentional misappropriation from the Vehicle Account, the arbitrator may order appropriate reimbursement or setoff from that Party’s distribution, to the maximum extent permitted by law, limited to the Vehicle Account (and/or Joint Asset proceeds) and without recourse to separate property.

 ### 6.2 Independent Administrator Not a Fact Finder
 The Independent Administrator shall not adjudicate misconduct and shall act only upon a facially valid final arbitration award or court order.